 The sync will then proceed, and you’ll be all set.

-Retargeting can yield higher ad engagement, brand ad lift and awareness, click through rates, and conversions, all at a lower CPC than the majority of campaigns targeting cold audiences.
+Facebook retargeting ads can yield higher ad engagement, brand ad lift and awareness, click-through rates, and conversions, all at a lower CPC than the majority of campaigns targeting cold audiences.

 This is an incredible opportunity that brands should spend more time focusing on instead of exclusively trying to create ad campaigns for cold audiences.